filamentphp/filament/packages/forms/docs/03-fields.md

 Builder\Block::make('heading')->label(__('blocks.heading'))
 ```

 Blocks may also have an icon, which is displayed next to the label.
-The `icon()` method accepts the name of any Blade icon component.
+The `icon()` method accepts the name of any Blade icon component:

 ```php
 use Filament\Forms\Components\Builder;